 The viewer of the share link will not see any records that are hidden in this view.
-In the event that you change cell values, add records or fields, or otherwise change which fields and records are visible in the view, the link will automatically update in real time to show the most up-to-date version of the view.
+In the event that you change cell values, add records or fields, or otherwise change which fields and records are visible in the view, the viewer will need to refresh the page to see the most up-to-date version of the view.

 Note that if the shared view exposes a column containing linked records, only the names of those linked records will be exposed.
 Any viewers of your shared view link will not be able to open up a linked record to see all of the fields of that link record, as they would be able to do if they were collaborators with full access to the base.

 When you share a view, you will be given a share link to a read-only page showing only the records in the given view.
 You can then send this share link to anyone, or even embed this view on your own site.

 The first step is to create a view for sharing.
 Then, click the share link button in the view bar.
 This will bring up an option to create a shareable grid, calendar, gallery, or kanban view link.

 Creating a view link will generate a URL which you can copy and paste.
 Only people with the share link will be able to access this table view.

 From the view share link dialog, you can click the preview button to take you directly to the URL and show you how your view share link looks.